-One college finally designed a liberal arts education fit for the future of work — Quartz, April 29, 2018
+April 29, 2018: Quartz reports how Bates has designed a liberal arts education fit for the future of work

 A feature story in Quartz on April 29, 2018, looks at the link between work and happiness, and how Purposeful Work helps students build the latter by finding the former.

 With happiness and well-being a challenge to come by in today’s society, Quartz notes, it’s no wonder that many colleges are doubling down on how best to prepare students to find post-graduation happiness.